AI

 Modern AI clinical decision support focuses on three areas: evidence-based guideline reminders, drug interaction checking, and preventive care scheduling.
 Research on AI in primary care clinical settings shows these tools improve care quality when properly integrated into workflows.

 The key for small practices: choose systems that work with your existing EHR and don’t require extensive customization.
 Look for tools that provide suggestions rather than mandates, keeping physicians in control of decisions.
+Note that fewer than 2% of FDA-cleared AI/ML devices were supported by randomized clinical trials - most 510(k) summaries lack details on study design, sample sizes, and demographics.

 The most valuable applications identify care gaps - patients overdue for screenings, follow-ups, or preventive services.
 This creates both better patient outcomes and additional billable encounters.